 Step 1: Open up your Google spreadsheet file.

 Step 2: Click on the cell(s) where you want to add a dropdown list.

 Next, highlight or select the cell where your dropdown list is meant to be added into.
 For the purposes of this tutorial and for the ones following the spreadsheet provided above, click on A4.
 You can choose to drag this down as far as you want.
-Don’t feel pressured about not creating enough dropdown lists, as you will be able to copy-paste this later on.

 Step 3: Create the dropdown list with existing cells.